edzop/blender_boat_nodes/README.md

 This is work in progress and experimental.

-If you want to play with it just open the blend file in blender 3.0
+If you want to play with it just clone this repository and open the blend file in blender 3.0

 See related project: [bpyhullgen](https://github.com/edzop/bpyhullgen)